brettdewoody/statamic-global-variable-editor/README.md

 Statamic Add-on - Global Variable Editor
 ========================
+*By Brett DeWoody (2015) Version 2.0.0*

-An add-on for the [Statamic CMS](http://statamic.com/) to give admins the ability to edit a theme's global variables.
+An add-on for the [Statamic CMS](http://statamic.com/) to edit global variables through the control panel.
+Useful for editing common snippets of text used on the site.

 Installation & Setup
 ------------